adiehl96/obsidian-gallery/README.md

 - More large gallery optimization
 - Added a setting for default hidden info
 - Added the option to set your own template file for the meta files

-## v0.6.2
-- Tag filter support added to gallery block
-- Tag filter support is more stable and consistent now
-- added support for .gif and .webm support
-- indicator in filter of how many files are being shown verses the total(this currently show all file types for the total, not just supported image file types, will fix later)
-- some work done to improve handling of exceptionally large image collections(over 14000)
-- moved the reverse sorting checkbox into the filter header so it can be changed on the fly
-- cleaned up some packages that might have had vulnerabilities
-- fixed issue with supporting multiple spaces in a file name